YangRui2015/yangrui2015.github.io/_pages/about.md

   - /about.html
 ---

 I'm a master's student at the Department of Automation, Tsinghua University, supervised by Prof. [Xiu Li](https://scholar.google.com/citations?user=Xrh1OIUAAAAJ).
-I received my bachelor's degree from Department of Automation at Tsinghua University in 2019.
+Before that, I received my bachelor's degree from Department of Automation at Tsinghua University in 2019.
 My research interests lie in deep reinforcement learning (RL), especially goal-conditioned RL, offline RL and model-based RL.
-Besides, I'm also interested in the application of RL algorithms to game AI and robotics.
+I'm also interested in the application of RL algorithms to game AI and robotics.

 During my master's study, I was an student intern at Tencent AI Lab (mentored by [Lanqing Li](https://lanqingli1993.github.io)) and Tencent Robotics X Lab (mentored by Prof. [Meng Fang](https://mengf1.github.io) and Dr. [Lei Han](http://www.leihan.org)).

 A data-driven personal website